 - Receive feedback and go-to-market strategy validation from a corporate partner interested in your technology.

-- Meet the Tampa Bay business community through public and private networking events.
+- Interact with the entrepreneurial community through in-person and virtual events.

 Are you ready for Launch?

 Companies that are a good fit for FIBA Launch will meet the following criteria: